BYU-ELC/StalkerCar/README.md

 See also the original documentation in SelfDrive.docx

 Currently no code runs on startup.
+The Pi autoconnects to eduroam and you can ssh into the pi at pi@stalkercar.app.byu.edu , X forwarding is enabled and useful when testing the vision pipeline.

 **This lists which python scripts do what:**
 * comTest.py sends some simple steering and driving commands to the arduino through the serial connection.